allstergamer/my-keyboard-layout/README.md

 # the keyboard

 <br>
-that’s the default qwerty keyboard with little changes<br>
+that’s the default qwerty keyboard with little changes from 1.0<br>
-for example, this is new:<br>
+other changes are in there release written for example, this is new:<br>
 <br>
 ` + AltGr = √ <br>